-- Chapter 1 provides an introduction. - Chapter 2 describes core cryptographic functions, based on the AES cipher algorithm. - Chapter 3 describes a cryptographic key management procedure using the Media Key Block. - Chapter 4 describes the drive authentication scheme in common use for AACS media. - Chapter 5 describes the use of AACS media in combination with an on-line connection.
+- Chapter 1 provides an introduction. - Chapter 2 describes core cryptographic functions, based on the AES cipher algorithm. - Chapter 3 describes a cryptographic key management procedure using the Media Key Block. - Chapter 4 describes the AACS Drive Authentication scheme in common use for AACS media. - Chapter 5 describes the use of AACS media in combination with an on-line connection. - Appendix A provides a sample program for calculating "uv" values in the MKB. - Appendix B provides a sample protocol for online content enablement.